AndrewLamWARC/react-state-demos/readme.md

 5. Load a list of todos asynchrously and remotely.

 Many state libraries treat async tasks differently from sync tasks.
-For redux, redux-thunk is normally used to help process async tasks.
+For redux, additional libraries like redux-thunk is normally used to help process async tasks.
 Other libraries like redux-saga are used to handle async tasks. redux-saga has a fairly steep learning curve but it can handle more complex scenarios like undo/redo/retry of async tasks.
 Other libraries based on redux, like redux toolkit (RTK) and easy-peasy already integrates redux-thunk and there is no need for a separate install of redux-thunk.

-Some libraries like mobx and zustand can handle async tasks without any need for external libraries.
+Some libraries like mobx, zustand and valtio can handle async tasks without any need for external libraries.

-State libraries like redux normally cannot handle **async actions** alone.
-An additional library like react-thunk is needed to handle async actions.

 State libraries can be classified between provider based and non-provider based.
 Provider based libraries frequently result in pyramid of doom provider component tree.
 I prefer provider-less libraries, however most common state management libraries are provider based.